 High Yield Bonds are fixed income securities issued by companies with below investment grade rating.
-In order to attract investors, high yield issuances offer a higher yield.
+To attract investors, high yield issuances offer a higher yield.
 Currently, an average high yield bond pays 2% more than comparable investment grade bond.
-Also known as junk bonds they present a much higher credit risk compared to equivalent investment grade bonds.
+Also known as junk bonds, they present a much higher credit risk compared to equivalent investment grade bonds.
 Their embedded credit risk rating ranges between BB and CCC.

 HYG and JNK are the most popular ETFs in the High Yield space with AUM of $15 billion and $11 billion respectively.